czeglediptr/100-days-of-code/log.md

 ### Day 22: May 06, 2020

-**Today's Progress**: Finally I finished the Caesar problem set for CS50 and I am kind of proud of it.
-However I have to refactor my code as I suspect some palces where I could use a smarter way.
+**Today's Progress**: I finished the Caesar pset for CS50 and I am kind of proud of it.
+However I have to refactor my code as I suspect some places where I could use a smarter approach.
 But its working.
-Next up is the Substitution pset  which uses a more sophisticated substitution cipher.
+Next up is the Substitution pset  which is a little bit harder.

 **Thoughts:** : I am proud of creating this program, and I can not wait to start the other pset which is more complex than this one!